 There is no vaccine or medication that can prevent norovirus infection.
-However, these tips can help prevent the virus from spreading:
+The best way to prevent infection is to stop the virus from spreading.
+To help stop the spread of the virus, follow these tips:

-Wash your hands, especially after using the toilet, changing diapers or before eating or preparing food.
+• Wash your hands, especially after using the toilet, changing diapers or before eating or preparing food.
 Proper hand washing requires running water, soap and cleansing of the hands for about 20 seconds.
-For more information see HealthLinkBC File #85 Hand Washing for Parents and Children.
+For more information see HealthLinkBC File #85 Hand Washing for Parents and Children. • Disinfect bathrooms used by sick people with a freshly made 1:50 solution of bleach and water.